OpenZeppelin/openzeppelin-contracts/.changeset/tidy-pugs-invent.md

 'openzeppelin-solidity': minor
 ---

-new log2 implementantion that uses 23% less gas
+new log2 implementation that uses 23% less gas